-The maximum telemetered counting-rate is 184 cts s-1.
+The maximum telemetered counting-rate is 184 cts s^{-1} .
 This is a limitation on the total count rate received over the full field-of-view rather than for one individual source within the field.
 It is possible to exceed this limit and to subsequently correct the total count rate by using the secondary science rates, which keep track of the actual detected rate, to determine the deadtime correction (see Section 7.11).
-The resulting deadtime fraction increases rapidly with valid event rates above 184 cts s-1.
-For example, at 200 cts s-1 the deadtime fraction is 8%, at 250 cts s-1 26%, and at 300 cts s-1 39%.
+The resulting deadtime fraction increases rapidly with valid event rates above 184 cts s^{-1} .
+For example, at 200 cts s^{-1} the deadtime fraction is 8%, at 250 cts s^{-1} 26%, and at 300 cts s^{-1} 39%.
 In the following we list some methods of dealing with situations where the telemetry limit is exceeded.

-- 1. Bright target: - Insert either the LETG or the HETG as appropriate and perform the investigation viewing the zeroth-order image.
+1. Bright target:

+- Insert either the LETG or the HETG as appropriate and perform the investigation viewing the zeroth-order image.
 This solution may be so dramatic as to substantially increase the required observing time. - Offset point.
-To be effective, this solution may result in substantially reduced spatial resolution. - 2.
-Bright nearby source - Depending on the proximity, an appropriate choice of roll angle and/or aim point can position the offending source (or sources) off the detector.
-At present, the HRC instrument is not allowing observation requests that require the use of the mechanical systems; the option of blocking bright sources with the HRC shutters is presently unavailable. - Request a rectangular window for the on-board data so that events produced by the nearby bright source (or sources) do not contribute to the telemetry limit.
+To be effective, this solution may result in substantially reduced spatial resolution.

+2. Bright nearby source

+- Depending on the proximity, an appropriate choice of roll angle and/or aim point can position the offending source (or sources) off the detector.
+The option of blocking the flux from bright sources using the HRC shutters is currently unavailable. - Request a rectangular window for the on-board data so that events produced by the nearby bright source (or sources) do not contribute to the telemetry limit.